Suavek85/My-Portfolio/README.md

 # My Portfolio

 > React.js static portfolio with some of my projects and courses completed.
-IN PROGRESS, JUST STARTED.
+IN PROGRESS.

 ## Table of Contents